riscv-europe/summit-website/site.src/pages/side-events.md

 Detailed agenda TBD.

-There is no charge to attend, but [registration](registration.html) for *Fri 9th Side Events* is required.
+Participation to the meetings is free of charge, but [registration](registration.html) for the *Friday 9 Side Events* is required to cover the costs of breaks and lunch.